Monitoring

 Satellite monitoring capabilities

-OpenForest’s satellite software provides continuous, verifiable data at the landscape level.
+OpenForest’s software provides continuous, verifiable data at the landscape level.
 Capable of detecting even minimal changes in tree cover, it enables precise monitoring of each participating landowner’s property and the safeguarding of every tree.

 On-site monitoring